xuminic/subsync/README.md

 $ subsync -00:10:07,570 00002.v1.11_FINAL.ass > 001.ass
 ```

-Tried this subtitle, it was sync-ed in the beginnging then drafted away.
+Tried this subtitle, it was sync-ed in the beginning then drafted away.
 Apparently it was also needed scaling.
 Went to the end part of the video, found the last talk at `01:35:32,160`,
 `The Wunder streaks through the sky`.
 The corresponding part in subtitle file is